IceHe/lib/mac/setup-guide.md

         slack
     ```

+RECOMMEND to execute the commands above in parallel in multiple Terminal tabs

-NOTICE : The installations may REQUIRE you to enter PASSWORD,
+NOTICE : The installations may REQUIRE me to enter Mac PASSWORD,

 e.g. `microsoft-office`, `parallels`, `wireshark` and etc.

 ## CLI Preferences